blsrm/Cloud_Docs/How to Setup EKS cluter with private subnets only.md

 ## How to setup AWS EKS Cluster in Private Subnets Only

 This topic describes how to deploy a private cluster without outbound internet access.
+This is applicable for **EKS Managed / Self Node Cluster** and **Fargate Profiles**

 ## Requirements